sansaaaaai/Revolutionary-host-roles/README-EN.md

 #### Special Tags
 There are special tags that can be sent automatically according to the scene.<br>
-For example: `welcome:This room is using TownOfHost.`
+For example: `welcome:This room is using RevolutionaryHostRoles.`

 | Tag            | Scene                             | Target                     |
 | -------------- | --------------------------------- | -------------------------- |